igorw/IgorwFileServeBundle/README.md

 ## Usage

 Use the `igorw.file_serve.response.factory` service to create a FileServe response.
+The path is relative to the `app` directory.

     $response = $this->get('igorw.file_serve.response.factory')->create('../VERSION', 'text/plain');